AdobeDocs/journey-optimizer.fr-FR/help/using/landing-pages/lp-content.md

 >
 >This data may not be visible to users who visit the page.

-If you defined one or more keys with their corresponding values when [configuring the primary page](create-lp.md#configure-primary-page), you can leverage these keys in the content of your primary page and subpages using the [Expression editor](../personalization/personalization-build-expressions.md).
+If you defined one or more keys with their corresponding values when [configuring the primary page](create-lp.md#configure-primary-page), you can leverage these keys in the content of your primary page and subpages using the [personalization editor](../personalization/personalization-build-expressions.md).

 ///When you reuse the same text on a page, this enables you to dynamically change that text if needed, without going through each occurrence.